Exact completion and constructive theories of sets: Exact and categories

 \begin{defin} A category is \emph{\qcart} if it has finite products and weak equalisers. \end{defin}

 \begin{rem} As for the case of limits, a category with finite products has all weak finite limits \iff it has weak equalisers \iff it has weak pullbacks. \end{rem}

 \begin{rem} \Qcart categories come naturally equipped with a proof-relevant internal logic.
-This interpretation has been investigated by the second author in~\cite{Pa2004}, where it is called \emph{categorical BHK-interpretation}, due to its similarities to the propositions-as-types correspondence.
+This interpretation has been investigated in detail by the second author in~\cite{Pa2004}, where it is called \emph{categorical BHK-interpretation} due to its similarities to the propositions-as-types correspondence.
+Lawvere gave a description of it in the case of locally cartesian closed categories as an instance of what he calls the Curry-L\"auchli adjoint, \ie the adjunction between the bicategory of posets and the bicategory of categories~\cite{La1996}.
+This logic may also be understood in terms of hyperdoctrines~\cite{La1969}, and this perspective has been developed by Grandis~\cite{Gr1997,Gr2000} and more recently by Maietti and Rosolini~\cite{MaRo2013a,MaRo2013b} with the name ``weak subobjects''.
 Since this internal logic will be one of the main tool in the proof of our main result, we briefly review it here.

 Recall that, given two arrows $ f \colon Y \to X $ and $ g \colon Z \to X $, $ f \leq g $ means that there is $ h \colon Y \to Z $ such that $ g h = f $.
-This defines a preorder on $ \catcm/X $, we denote by $ \presubc(X) $ its order reflection and call its elements \emph{presubobjects} (these are called variations or weak subobjects in~\cite{Grandis1997}).
+This defines a preorder on $ \catcm/X $, we denote by $ \presubc(X) $ its order reflection and, following~\cite{Pa2004}, call its elements \emph{presubobjects}.
 Presubobjects are used for the interpretation of predicates.
 Since weak limits are unique up to presubobject equivalence, weak pullbacks can be used to interpret weakening and substitution.
 For the same reason, we can interpret equality with weak equalisers and conjunction with weak pullbacks, while postcomposition provides an interpretation for the existential quantifier.
 Hence regular logic has a sound interpretation into any \qcart category. \end{rem}

-\begin{exmp} \cref{rem:pastd} shows that the full subcategory of setoids of the form $ (X_0,=_{X_0}) $ is a projective cover of \catstdt.
-In fact, it can be seen as the embedding in \catstdt of another E-category in \ML, namely the E-category of small types \cattypet.
-Its type of objects is the universe $ \ttunivm $, the type of arrows from $ X_0 $ to $ Y_0 $ is the function type $ X_0 \to Y_0 $, and two arrows $ f,g \colon X_0 \to Y_0 $ are equal if there is a closed term